cziem/100-days-of-code-fayvor/documentations.md

 Webpack after bundling all files serves one file from the root.
 The root is the `public` dir in most cases.
 In my case, I was trying to access some directories outside the root which webpack could not find and thus the images would not load.

 Thanks to `Nicolas Marcora` from [codingblocks](https://codingblocks.slack.com/) on slack for his insigthful help.

+## Open-source contributions

+When you think of open source contribution, it's very exiciting and yet very intimidating.
+I kinda like the mix though.